kallaway/100-days-of-code/README.md

 ## Rules

-1. I will IG post about my progress every day -> using the hashtag #100DaysOfCode
+1. I will IG post about my progress every day on Instagram: [@graymatter.us](https://instagram.com/graymatter.us)-> using the hashtag #100DaysOfCode
 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.